-How do the three stages of God’s work gradually deepen for people to be saved and perfected?
+How God’s three stages of work deepen by steps such that people may be saved and perfected

 Relevant Words of God: